 Skip to content

-Explore tabs showing multiple parallel investigations with independent query states
+Explore showing multiple views open in tabs with independent query states

 Saved views

-A saved view captures the complete configuration of an Explore session, including:
+A saved view captures the complete configuration of an Explore investigation so you can return to it later without rebuilding from scratch.

 Configuration elementSaved